Boat Electronics on a Modern Cruising Sailboat

 • The autopilot, guided by GPS routes, adjusts for tidal drift, offering precision steering that once seemed like science fiction.

-What's New in Marine Technology
+What’s New in Marine Electronics for Cruisers

 And that’s not all.
 Wi-Fi-enabled systems allow you to control navigation, engine diagnostics, and even entertainment systems from your smartphone.
 Meanwhile, solar-powered devices are becoming a must-have for eco-conscious sailors, offering sustainability and reduced energy costs.
 These innovations show how technology is making life at sea not only easier but greener.